GCSE Revision Advice.

 - Let’s talk learning methods.
 There are a number of techniques students can use to learn.
 Social learning and Spaced Learning are currently very popular in education forums.
 The important thing is to find a method that works for you.

 - Note Taking.
 The human race has been doing exams a long time now and we’ve developed more than a few ways to make a note.
 Flashcards, Mindmaps and Slides are great methods to revise material.
-My dad still writes on his hand though and he almost never forgets things, so whatever’s working for you.
+My dad still writes on his hand though and he almost never forgets things, so whatever’s working for you, do it.

 - Mock exams are an important tool in preparing for exams – not only for the question, but also for the time-frame involved.
 Practice these and the sight of the real test-paper won’t freak you out on the day.